Digital Health Works Insights

 - What operational or financial fear needs to be reduced?

-- What packet would let procurement, finance, and implementation move without starting from zero?
+- What packet would let procurement, finance, IT, and implementation move without starting from zero?

-That is the point where committee preparation becomes commercialization work, not presentation work.
+That is the point where committee preparation becomes part of the revenue system.

 Read this article on Digital Health Works